 With the help of counselling, we can work together to identify what thoughts, beliefs, feelings and behaviours may not be supporting you in your life, and take healthy action.
 One aim of counselling will be to equip you with your own tools to be able to identify and take action yourself in the future.

-If you would like to take a step towards feeling better, either call, text or email Bronwyn for an appointment in her counselling rooms in Remuera, Auckland at Your Path Psychotherapy and Counselling.
+If you would like to take a step towards feeling better, either call, text or email Bronwyn for an appointment in her counselling rooms in Greenlane, Auckland at Your Path Psychotherapy and Counselling.